Pile of Tires

 PRO obligations under the Tires Regulation

-To register as a Tires PRO, contact the Compliance and Registry Team at registry@rpra.ca or 1-833-600-0530.
+If you are interested in registering as a PRO for tires, contact the Compliance Team at registry@rpra.ca or 1-833-600-0530.

 • number and calculated weight of tires used and collected in Ontario